dustinpfister/blog_posts/_posts/lodash_padding.md

 layout: post
 categories: lodash
 id: 247
-updated: 2019-11-01 10:33:36
+updated: 2019-11-01 10:37:26
-version: 1.15
+version: 1.16
 ---

-So today I will be putting togeather another quick post on [lodash](https://lodash.com/) and corresponding vanilla js alternatives when it comes to the process of quickly padding strings.
-With lodash there is [\_.pad](https://lodash.com/docs/4.17.10#pad), [\_.padStart](https://lodash.com/docs/4.17.10#padStart), and [\_.padEnd](https://lodash.com/docs/4.17.10#padEnd) that can be used to make quick work of this with lodash, if lodash is part of the stack, but I will be looking at some other options as well.
+So today I will be putting together another quick post on [lodash](https://lodash.com/) and corresponding vanilla js alternatives when it comes to the process of quickly padding strings.
+With lodash there is [\_.pad](https://lodash.com/docs/4.17.10#pad), [\_.padStart](https://lodash.com/docs/4.17.10#padStart), and [\_.padEnd](https://lodash.com/docs/4.17.10#padEnd) that can be used to make quick work of this with lodash, if lodash is part of the stack, but I will be looking at some other options as well when it comes to native javaScript.
+In late javaScript specs there are padding methods baked into core javaScript now, and if you want better backward support there are some concise tricks for this of course.
+So lets get to it.

 <!-- more -->